 Birth Certificates are available from the Oregon Vital Records office.
-Oregon law requires all vital events such as birth, marriage, divorce, registered domestic partnership, dissolution of registered domestic partnership, fetal death and death be permanently recorded and registered.
+Oregon law requires all vital events such as birth, marriage, divorce, registered domestic partnership, dissolution of registered domestic partnership, fetal death, and death to be permanently recorded and registered.
 These are legal records documenting a vital event.
-Certified copies of vital records are required to obtain social security benefits, a driver’s license, passport and other legal documents.
+Certified copies of vital records are required to obtain social security benefits, a driver’s license, passport, and other legal documents.

-The following information are required when ordering a birth record:
+The following information is required when ordering a birth record:

 For Birth Records:

 - full name on birth record - first, middle, and last